SankarDilipVenkatesan/pyspark_codes/README.md

 # pyspark_codes
-This repository contains all files contains different pyspark commands
+This repository contains files with different pyspark commands and gives a comprehensive overview of small projects using spark sql as well